renesugar/zenkit/README.md

    run acceptance tests.

 5. Once the pull request has been merged into master, your service will automatically get added to the stack.

-You will then need to enable production releases for the service so that pull requests against that service will automatically run tests in staging and merges into master will automatically update the stack in staging.
-To do this, you will delete the disable-release config file from service's folder in Jenkins.
+6. Finally, you will need to enable production releases for the service so that pull requests service will automatically run tests in staging and merges into master will automatically update the stack in staging.
+To do this, delete the disable-release config file from service's folder in Jenkins.
    This is typically located at `http://jenkins.zing.zenoss.eng/job/micro-services/job/{{SERVICE}}/configfiles`

 ## Issues?